IndraGonz/2024_GonzalezOjeda_CLARC/README.md

       Firstly, the code in this [jupyter notebok](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/code/essential_gene_analysis/extracting_TIGR4_essential_genes_paper.ipynb) (extracting_TIGR4_essential_genes_paper.ipynb) was used to extract the protein sequences for the essential genes identified by van Opijnen, et al. (2009).

   - data:

+      The pneumococcal essential genes were identified using the metadata from van Opijnen, et al. (2009), which can be found in this repository under the name [tnseq_essential_genes_paper_data.xls](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/data/essential_gene_analysis/tnseq_essential_genes_paper_data.xls).

-      We used the genomic feature file for the pneumococcal strain that was used in the Tn-Seq analysis (TIGR4).
+      Additionally, to extract the appropiate essential gene sequences, we used the genomic feature file for the pneumococcal strain that was used in the Tn-Seq analysis (TIGR4).
 The NCBI accession number is [GCF_000006885.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000006885.1/).
-The gff can be found in this GitHub repository under the name [TIGR4_closed_ref_2001.gbff](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/data/essential_gene_analysis/TIGR4_closed_ref_2001.gbff)
+This gff can be found in this GitHub repository under the name [TIGR4_closed_ref_2001.gbff](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/blob/main/Figures/Fig3/data/essential_gene_analysis/TIGR4_closed_ref_2001.gbff)

-      Additionally, the metadata

 - Protein BLAST-ing pangenome analyses for essential gene protein sequences

   - code: